Lemoncode/angular1_5-sample-app/05 Form Validation/README.md

 ### Adding libraries

-First we are going to install and add to the project an angular library to display error messages (ng-message).
+First we are going to install and add to the project an angular library to display error messages (angular-messages).
 In this case we need to make some special tweaking

 Install packages: